khalido/deeplearning.ai/deeplearning-ai-part-3-of-5.md

 ## Week 1: ML Strategy

-There are lots of ways to improve a DL system, so its important to sse quick and effective ways to figure out the most promising things to try and and improve.
+There are lots of ways to improve a deep learning system, so its important to sse quick and effective ways to figure out the most promising things to try and and improve.

 ### Orthogonalization

 - old school tv's had a number of knobs to tune the picture - all the settings made it very hard to get the picture perfect
 - cars have orthogonal controls - a steering and speed which effect two different things making it easier to control.
-If we have controls which effected both steering and speed at the same time it would make it much harder to get a speed and steering angle we wanted.
+If we have controls which effect the steering and speed at the same time it would make it much harder to get the speed and steering angle we wanted.
-- we have a chain of assumptions in ML: fit training set well on cost func, fit dev set, fit test set, then perform well in the real world and we want to have different set of knobs to tune each part.
+- we have a chain of assumptions in ML: fit training set on cost func, fit dev set, fit test set, then perform well in the real world and we want to have different set of knobs to tune each part.
 - ideally we have a number of controls which do one task well without effecting other things too much.
 - of course, some controls apply across many layers and are still useful, like early stopping